Ferre-Meuleman/SnoepDistrutieCentrum/C++/README.md

-# Python

-This part is made with python due to my previouse experience in python and the posiabliltyes to comunicate with Arduino and PLC.

-## Main.py

-Usses threading to run file Aruino.py and PLC.py simultaneously.
+# C++ [more like .ino files :)]

+C++ becouse Arduino run's on a version of c++

-## Arduino.py
+## ~/Arduino/Arduino.ino

+I used .ino file to program my arduino to comunicate with the RFID modules and[] to the central system(main.py ran on pc).
-Comunicates between the Arduino and the Json database using serial communication methode.
-It also communicates a little bit between the database and the plc using Snap7-python comunication methode.
+For the communication between the Arduino and the RFID modules im using SPI.

+SPI input:

+- When a new order is dedected and what the tag id is of that case for the order
+- What module dedected a order and what the orders data is

+SPI output:

+- The trachking id linked to the new order

+For the communication between the Arduio and the central System imusing Serial.
 Serial input:

+- The tracking id linked to the new order

+Serial output:

-- Checks if the arduino is started up correctly
+- if the arduino is started up correctly sends a signal
 - When a new order is dedected and what the tag id is of that case for the order
 - When an order is detected in the procces and where

-Serial output:

-- The tracking id linked to the new order

-Snap-7 Outputs:

-- Updates the current location to the plc

-## PLC.py
+## ~/MFRC522/...

-Comunicates between the Siemens PLC and the database using Snap7-python communication methode.

-Snap-7 inputs:

-- Checks if the PLC is started up and is running correctly
-- Checks if the PLC is ready for a new order

-Snap-7 Outputs:

-- Upload the active* order to the plc

-*not finished or not started order
+This folder is the modified library for the Arduino MFRC522 RFID modules.
+The only thing i changed is the the Communication frequenctie to use the spi communication over longer distances (±10m).